 In Switzerland, there appears to be quite a bit of overlap between those producing and selling food and those offering nutritional advice.
 This conflict of interest is not confined to Switzerland.
 Nutritional guidelines in the US are provided by the US Department of Agriculture.
 The clue is in the name.

 Food triangles attempt to make nutrition simple.
 Eat less of the things at the top and more of those at the bottom.
 The problem is in their detail.
 The Swiss food triangle recommends one portion (100g to 120g) of high-protein food every day on top of three portions of dairy.

 The problem is it leaves out many major sources of protein, listing only meat, eggs, fish, tofu, Quorn, seitan, cheese and quark.
 Nearly all of these are either high in saturated fats or highly processed, foods the WHO recommends limiting.
 On the other hand no low-saturated-fat-high-protein whole-plant foods are listed, foods that the WHO suggests eating with abandon1.

-Oddly, the grains and cereal section of the SSN’s food triangle, gives little information on plant protein content.
-While plant protein is mentioned in the text, unlike the meat and dairy products in the trapezoid above, no protein percentages are given in the chart.
+Oddly, the grains and cereal section of the SSN’s food triangle, gives little information on their protein content.
+While plant protein is mentioned in the text, unlike the meat and dairy products in the trapezoid above, no protein percentages are given for the plants in the chart.
 The section on meat, fish, eggs and tofu goes further saying that plants cannot supply enough protein.
-This doesn’t agree with the science.
-The list of high-protein plants is long and vegetarians find it easy to get enough of it.
+This is untrue.
+The list of high-protein plants is long and vegetarians and vegans have no trouble getting enough of it.

-The widely believed idea that meat dairy, and sometimes soya beans and quinoa, are the only complete forms of protein is a myth.
+The widely believed idea that meat, dairy, and sometimes soya beans and quinoa, are the only complete forms of protein is an old myth.
 The FAO, a department of the United Nations, has an online database of the amino acid content of common foods.
-Click here to see FAO database.
+Click here to see the FAO database.
 Here is a table comparing the amino acids contained in several foods.